 The following local adverse reactions are reported infrequently with topical corticosteroids, but may occur more frequently with the use of occlusive dressings.
 These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, miliaria.

-Read the Locoid (hydrocortisone butyrate) Side Effects Center for a complete guide to possible side effects
+Read the Locoid Cream, Ointment, and Solution (hydrocortisone butyrate cream, ointment, and solution) Side Effects Center for a complete guide to possible side effects

 Locoid - User Reviews